 Although you should use this form with the understanding that your story will in all likelihood not be accepted by the journal, if we decide to accept your submission (obviating the need for feedback), your fee will be reimbursed.

-In the overwhelming majority of cases, you will receive a response through Submittable marked DECLINED, and the editors' comments will be included in the response.
+In the overwhelming majority of cases, you will receive a response through Submittable marked COMPLETED, and the editors' comments will be included in the response.
 We try to respond with feedback within 14 days, and we would appreciate a brief note letting us know you received our message and feedback.

 Editor, SmokeLong Quarterly